mui/mui-x/docs/data/data-grid/column-pinning/column-pinning.md

 {{"demo": "DisableColumnPinningButtons.js", "disableAd": true, "bg": "inline"}}

-:::info
+:::warning
-Using the `disableColumnMenu` prop also works, however, you disable completely the column menu with this approach.
+Using the `disableColumnMenu` prop also works, but this approach completely disables the column menu.
 :::

 ## Pinning the checkbox selection column